darasus/ai-blog/content/7-tips-for-getting-motivated-to-exercise.md

   Find a running buddy or partner who shares your interests and motivations.
 Set concrete goals to improve your health and fitness levels, but it’s also a goal in and of itself.
 Start small, work up a routine, and go from there.
+intro: >-
+  Exercising is definitely not everyone’s cup of tea.
+In fact, most of us would rather stay indoors and avoid sweating at all costs.
+However, if you want to lead a healthy lifestyle, exercising is an essential part of your routine.
+But with so many excuses for not working out, how do you motivate yourself to exercise?

+  Citizens of the world are becoming lazier by the day.
+We spend more time watching TV, browsing the Internet, and playing video games than ever before.
+And it’s no wonder — these activities are incredibly sedentary and don’t exactly burn a lot of calories or leave you feeling very invigorated afterwards.

+  Exercise can be a tricky thing to get motivated for.
+There might be days where you feel like nothing can get you off the couch and other days when it feels like the best thing in the world — but how do you find that happy medium between being active and a sloth?
 ---

 ## Know what works for you